upper/site/tour/tutorials/basics/02/README.md

-# List all collections in a database
+# List all Collections (Tables) in a Database

-Use the `Collections` method on a `db.Session` to get all the collections in the database:
+Use the `Collections` method on a `db.Session` to get all the collections, or tables, in the database:

 ```go
 collections, err := sess.Collections()